bkkoluch/bkkoluch/README.md

-### Hi there, My name is Bartosz Koluch and welcome to my github 👋
+### Hi there 👋!
+My name is Bartosz Koluch and welcome to my github

 I'm a junior frontend developer currently looking for a job.

 👇 Below you can find some of my projects.
 Feel free to email me for any info

 <!--